abjurato/FileDp-Source/README.md

 6. push files from this repo to the iOS device using SSH
 7. in their directory `# make` in order to compile executable
 8. `# chmod +x FileDP` in order to give executable permissions
-9. `# ldid -Sentitlements.xml FileDP` in order to sign the binanry
+9. `# ldid -Sentitlements.xml FileDP` in order to sign the executable

 Usage:
 ```